Xilinx/Vitis_Libraries/blas/docs/src/user_guide/L1/namespace_xf_linear_algebra_blas_DM.rst

 	*
 		- t_DataType

-		- the data type of the matrix entries
+		- The data type of the matrix entries.

 	*
 		- t_ParEntries

-		- number of parallelly processed entries in the matrix
+		- Number of parallelly processed entries in the matrix.

 	*
 		- p_n

-		- number of rows/cols in a square matrix
+		- Number of rows/cols in a square matrix.

 	*
 		- p_k

-		- number of super/sub-diagonals
+		- Number of super/sub-diagonals.

 	*
 		- p_x

-		- vector input
+		- Vector input.

 	*
 		- p_out

-		- output stream
+		- Output stream.

 vec2TbLoMatStream
 ##################